Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 Facts and Figures on Job Postings

-• The most sought-after soft skills, as per SHRM (Society for Human Resource Management), are teamwork, flexibility, dependability and problem solving.
+• The most sought-after soft skills, as per SHRM (Society for Human Resource Management), are teamwork, flexibility, dependability, and problem-solving.

 • SHRM also highlights that the language used in job postings can dissuade a wide range of prospects.